 The Scheme invests in units of the GAT based on the SAA determined for the Scheme (see note 3).
-The unit funds hold quoted equity, fixed interest and debt instruments.
-These instruments are all measured at fair value.
+The unit fund hold 100% cash.
+These cash instruments are all measured at fair value.

 Under NZ IFRS 13: Fair Value Measurement (NZ IFRS 13), disclosures for fair value instruments are required using a three-level fair value hierarchy.
 These tiers reflect the availability of observable market inputs.
 The Scheme's investment in units of the GAT is classified as a level 2 investment as the unit prices are based on a net asset valuation derived from either quoted prices for similar assets or unquoted but observable inputs.